emmettFC/selected-projects/plankton_vision/README.md

 ###### Distribution of class examples in the testing data after examples classifed as not plankton are removed
    ![alt text](https://github.com/emmettFC/selected-projects/blob/master/plankton_vision/testing-data-after-binary-classification-asset.png)

 As depicted in the histograms above, this network does very well at excluding the majority of the invalid examples in the data.
-The accuracy of the binary classifier for the individual higher level groups is shown below for all images in the 1) plankton and 2) not plankton groups:
+The accuracy of the binary classifier for the individual higher level groups is shown below for all images in the 1) plankton and 2) not plankton groups.
+For both groups, the lefthand plot shows the relative percent error (darker colors indicate more error), and the righthand plot shows actual percent accuracy.

 ###### Relative/normalized percent error (left) and raw percent error (right) for plankton classes
    ![alt text](https://github.com/emmettFC/selected-projects/blob/master/plankton_vision/assets/binary-class-by-high-group-matrix.png)